The Baba Ramdev Phenomenon by Kaushik Deka

 Baba Ramdev is a phenomenon – no one can deny that.
 He appeared from nowhere about 20 years back and with him came the Yoga wave in the country.
 He is a Hindu Sadhu – there is no doubt that he lets in creep there.
 However, he hardly talks religion.
 He talks health and in last few years he talks business.
 His Patanjali brand of products has made a dent in the business of largest FMCG companies.
 Will this dent sustain and grow or will it fade away only time will tell?

 In this small quick read book, perfectly sized for the reader of this age and time, you do discover a few things about Baba Ramdev’s journey.
-First thing that I noticed was his age – he is just about 52.
-On public platforms I have always seen him elude the question of age, may be he thought he is too young for his kind of influence he commands.
-Or may be he was just keeping a mystery around him.
+The first thing that I noticed was his age – he is just about 52.
+On public platforms I have always seen him elude the question of age, maybe he thought he is too young for his kind of influence he commands.
+Or maybe he was just keeping a mystery around him.
 You get to read a bit about his journey – from his school days in rural Haryana to his dealing with his own paralysis.

-Initial entrepreneurial days of Baba Ramdev and Acharya Balkrihsna are interesting.
+Initial entrepreneurial days of Baba Ramdev and Acharya Bal Krishna are interesting.
 Patanjali may be the first known brand to come from the Sadhu community of India.
-Or may be not – I think Rahul Sankrityayan wrote a book on the similar journey of a Sadhu.
+Or maybe not – I think Rahul Sankrityayan wrote a book on the similar journey of a Sadhu.

 Read More – Ghumakkar Swami by Rahul Sankrityayan

 He talks about his influence on the governments both central and state.
 He talks about his role in promoting Narendra Modi as prime ministerial candidate.
-He also talks about Baba’s potential disappointments with Modi as he has not implemented a lot he promised.
+Also, he talks about Baba’s potential disappointments with Modi as he has not implemented a lot he promised.
 His being a spiritual personality gives him access to almost anyone in the country and among NRIs.
 No wonder they lend him the support for all his initiatives.
-Kaushik Deka talks about Baba being media savvy and understanding the value of direct connect with the audience.
-Though we always see him speaking in Hindi and doing so with pride – its interesting to know he is practicing English speaking for the global audience.
+Kaushik Deka talks about Baba being media savvy and understanding the value of direct connection with the audience.
+Though we always see him speaking in Hindi and doing so with pride – it’s interesting to know he is practicing English speaking for the global audience.

 Read More – Biography of Narendra Modi